-In order to answer this question, we must start from an awareness of the fact that the decade 2010 to 2020 closed as the hottest decade on recordThe rise in temperature - 1.25 degrees Celsius more than in the century of industrialisation - has a number of consequences for the environment and for the economy. melting glaciersthe rise in water levels, higher water levels, and more concentrationone of Co2 in the air we breathe.
+In order to answer this question, we must start from an awareness of the fact that the decade 2010 to 2020 closed as the hottest decade ever recordedThe rise in temperatures - 1.25 degrees centigrade more since the century of industrialisationone - brings with it a series of consequences concerning the melting glaciersrising water levels, increased concentrationone of Co2 in the air we breathe.

-The water level has already risen by 20-24 cm over the last two centuries and if we are unable to contain the rise in temperature, we will be at risk in the future.
-2030 to register a increase in water level by about 1 metre.
+Over the last two centuries, the water level has already risen by 20-24 cm and if we are not able to contain the rise in temperature, we will risk in the 2030 to register a increase in water level by about 1 metre.

-When it comes to the quality of the air we breathe, the figures are no less alarming: the amount of Co2 in the air continues to increase due to human activities and fossil fuels.
-According to calculations by the Intergovernmental Panel on Climate Change (IPCC), Co2 will reach a concentration of 500-1000 ppm by the end of the century.with dangerous consequences for the health of persone and the planet's ecosystems.
+When it comes to the quality of the air we breathe, the data is no less alarming: the amount of Co2 in the air continues to increase due to human activities and fossil fuels.
+According to calculations by the Ipcc, the Intergovernmental Panel on Climate Change, the Co2 concentrationone will reach 500-1000 ppm by the end of the centurywith dangerous consequences for the health of persone and the planet's ecosystems.

-All these phenomena are clearly linked to the climate change and the figures show that the health of our planet is not good.
+All these phenomena are clearly linked to the climate change and the data on them shows that the state of health of our planet is far from good.

-During the last UN Conference of the Parties, COP26which was held in Glasgow, it was stated that the planet is heading into uncharted territory, and Antonio GuterresSecretary-General of the United Nations, called on the parties to acting promptlyin the name of solidarity, for a breakthrough, "in order to safeguard our future and save humanity."
+During the last UN Conference of the Parties, COP26held in Glasgow, it was declared that the planet is heading into uncharted territory and Antonio GuterresSecretary-General of the UN, called on the parties to acting promptlyin the name of solidarity, for a breakthrough, ?in order to safeguard our future and save humanity?

-This means that companies are also called upon to play their part, e.g. by undertaking to improve their production processes, reducing environmental impactand to improve their internal organisation in favour of less waste of resources.
+This means that companies are also called upon to play their part, for example by committing themselves to improve their production processes, reducing environmental impactand to improve their internal organisation in favour of less waste of resources.

-Within this framework of intent, Plados Telma is committed to promoting its idea of the Kitchen Experience, in which the kitchen becomes one of the main places of sustainability, attentionone to the health of peopleone and the environment.
+Within this framework of intent, Plados Telma is committed to promoting its idea of the Kitchen Experience, in which the kitchen becomes one of the main venues for sustainability, attentionone to the health of peopleone and the environment.

-From the raw material to the recycling of the product at the end of its life cycle, the entire value chain is centred on the valorisationone of resources.
-Plados Telma products are made to last, quality is the guarantee of a longer life cycle, research and development are the guarantee of materials that do not harm the health of those who use them.
+From the raw material to the recycling of the product at the end of its life cycle, the entire value chain is focused on the valorisationone of resources.
+Plados Telma products are made to last, quality is the guarantee of a longer life cycle, research and development is the guarantee of materials that do not harm the health of those who use them.